 So who has the cheapest car insurance?
 One could make the argument that they all do!

 Each of them looks at different things, so there is no one insurance carrier that will be the cheapest every time.
 In fact, that’s why there are so many insurance companies.
 If there was one single company that consistently offered the best product for the lowest price, it would (eventually) be the only insurance company in existence.

-The fact that the insurance industry has so many companies testifies to the fact that there’s a place (and a customer base) for all of them.
+The fact that there’s so much competition in the insurance industry is proof that there’s a place (and a customer base) for all of them.